Baby Not Crawling Or Pulling Up At 10 Months—What To Do? | Essential Steps Now

 Create a Safe Play Space

 Clear an open area on the floor where your baby can explore freely without hazards.
-Use soft mats or carpets for comfort and safety during falls.
+Use soft mats or carpets for comfort and safety during tumbles.

-Encourage floor play daily rather than relying heavily on devices like walkers that limit natural movement patterns.
+Encourage floor play daily rather than relying heavily on devices like walkers or prolonged container time that can limit natural movement patterns.

 Use Toys as Motivation

 Place favorite toys just out of reach during tummy time or sitting sessions.
-This encourages your baby to reach forward or attempt crawling motions.
+This encourages your baby to reach forward, pivot, scoot, or attempt crawling motions.

 Engage Actively With Your Baby